CONTACT US

 A screenshot of Bloomberg React Native app

 Another thing they loved about React Native is its automated code refreshments which speed up the process of the new feature release.
-What they claim is that the development took their team only half the time they would spend not using it.
+According to their website, Bloomberg’s development took only half the time they’d need otherwise to create the app thanks to React Native.

 And that’s not all of it.
-RN is used by many Fortune 500 companies and startups.
+React Native is used by many Fortune 500 companies and startups.
 Some other names would be Walmart, Wix.com, Airbnb, Soundcloud Pulse, and many others.

-As we were making this guide, we couldn’t ignore the fact that React Native has its pros and cons (pretty much like any other solution).
-Although the benefits radically outnumber the potential risks, let’s take a look at the good sides and the bad sides.
+Like any other framework, React Native has its pros and cons.
+Although the benefits radically outnumber the potential risks, let’s take a look at both.

 React Native pros